OCA/account-financial-tools/account_credit_control/README.rst

 Configuration
 =============

-Configure the policies and policy levels in ``Accounting  > Configuration > Credit Control > Credit Control Policies``.
+* Configure the policies and policy levels in **Accounting  > Configuration > Credit Control > Credit Control Policies**.
 You can define as many policy levels as you need.

+* You must add in every policy, to which account or accounts this policy is applied.
+To do, you must go to "Accounts" tab in policy form.

-Configure a tolerance for the Credit control and a default policy applied on all partners in each company, under the Accounting tab.
+* Configure a tolerance for the Credit control and a default policy applied on all partners in each company, under the Accounting tab.

-You are able to specify a particular policy for one partner or one invoice.
+* You are able to specify a particular policy for one partner or one invoice.

 Usage
 =====